Olathe South High School

 Olathe South High School is a public high school located in Olathe, Kansas, United States, serving students in grades 9-12.
-The school is one of five high schools in the Olathe USD 233 school district.
-Olathe South High School was recognized as a National School of Excellence for the 1990–91 school year by the U.S. Department of Education, becoming the first high school in Olathe to do so.
-Olathe South's official colors are blue and gold, and the official mascot is the Falcon.
+It is one of five high schools in the Olathe USD 233 school district.
 The average annual enrollment at Olathe South is approximately 2,100 students.

-Olathe South High School was established in 1981 in order to help educate the rapidly increasing population of Olathe.
-In 2009, construction began on remodeling the school in order to accommodate ninth graders for the first time.

-Olathe South is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
-Athletic teams compete in the 6A division and are known as the "Falcons".
-Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.
+It is a member of the Kansas State High School Activities Association, and offers a variety of sports programs.
+Athletic teams compete in the 6A division and are known as the Falcons, and the official colors are blue and gold.
+Extracurricular activities are offered in the form of performing arts, school publications, and clubs.

 History

 Built in 1981, Olathe South became the second high school in the Olathe public school system.

+The alma mater's words and music were written by the first choral director, Steve Robertson (1981–1987).

-In 1990, the school was awarded Blue Ribbon status.
+Olathe South was recognized as a National School of Excellence for the 1990–91 school year by the U.S. Department of Education and was awarded Blue Ribbon status.

 In 2002, a black box theater was added to the school.
 In June 2009, construction began on remodeling the school in order to accommodate ninth graders for the first time.